 Alternators get hot when charging your RVs batteries

 Alternators get hot when they make electricity!
 This impacts alternator charging of your RV batteries because if you run the alternator at its maximum capacity for long periods, you can damage or destroy it.
-The alternator in your vehicle was designed to maintain your chassis batteries and provide power to all other chassis-related loads like headlights, signals, fans, etc. They are usually oversized to provide enough power to recharge the chassis batteries if they get depleted.
+The alternator in your vehicle was designed to maintain your chassis batteries and provide power to all other chassis-related loads like headlights, signals, fans, etc. They are usually oversized to provide enough power to recharge the chassis batteries if depleted.
 For example, it’s cold, and you must crank your vehicle for an extended period to get it started.
 That will drain the battery much deeper than when it is warm and fires up.
-In that case, it is the alternator’s job to recharge the battery and provide the running load.
+In that case, the alternator’s job is to recharge the battery and provide the running load.

 Fortunately, most of the time, your chassis batteries are fully charged, allowing the alternator’s excess capacity to be used to charge your house batteries.
 What will kill the alternator is drawing the maximum current over a long time.
 I cannot over-emphasize the concept that heat kills.

 Recall that as the alternator generates electricity, it also generates a lot of heat!
 The more electricity you make, the hotter the alternator gets.
 Top this off with the fact that most alternators are located in a hot engine compartment.
 Excessive heat will damage the electronic voltage regulator and cause the alternator to fail.
 Let me give you a practical example.